Computer & Internet use

 Printing:

-The cost of printing is $0.50 per page of color; $0.10 per page for black and white.
+Cost of printing off the Internet is $.50 per page for color; $.10 per page for black and white.

 Downloading: